Monty Python's Flying Circus: Lost sketches

 Music copyright issues have resulted in at least two cuts.
 In season 2 episode 9, Graham Chapman as a Pepperpot sings "The Girl from Ipanema", but some versions use "Jeanie with the Light Brown Hair", which is public domain.
 In the bus conductor sketch in season 3 episode 4, a brief parody of "Tonight" from West Side Story was removed.
 Though it was later determined that this version never even aired on BBC at all, instead was first seen in the American broadcasts.
 There have also been reports of substituting different performances of classical music in some uses, presumably because of performance royalties.

 A Region 2 DVD release of Series 1–4 was released by Sony Pictures Home Entertainment in 2007.
 This included certain things which had been cut from the US A&E releases, including the "masturbation" line, but failed to reinstate most of the long-lost sketches and edits.
 A Blu-ray release of the series featuring every episode restored to its original uncut broadcast length was released by Network for the show's 50th anniversary in 2019.

 Rediscovered sketch Ursula Hitler, once deemed impossible to find, was re-released with the 50th anniversary sets in 2019.
-Also some of the extra American broadcast material—for instance, the original parody of "Tonight" from West Side Story in the bus conductor sketch from season3, episode 4—were included as deleted scenes.
+Also some of the extra American broadcast material—for instance, the original parody of "Tonight" from West Side Story in the bus conductor sketch from season 3, episode 4—were included as deleted scenes.